kurtekat/shaiya-episode-6/ep6/server/README.md

 ## Contributors

 Everyone is welcome to submit a pull request or open an issue.
 Whether or not the code is merged, your time and effort is appreciated.
 The life cycle of this project will end if the community does not support it in some way or another.
 There are many ways people can contribute.
-Please browse the open [issues](https://github.com/kurtekat/Shaiya/issues) before submitting a pull request.
+Please browse the [issues](https://github.com/kurtekat/Shaiya/issues) before contributing.

 ### Guidelines

 #### C++

 Most expressions in the `shaiya` namespace match the debug information, etc. The intent is to keep it that way.
-Aside from that, here are some suggested naming conventions.

-`snake_case`

-* namespaces
-* constants
-* local variables
-* global variables
-* functions
-* member methods

-`camelCase`

-* parameters
-* structure fields
-* member variables

-`PascalCase`

-* type definitions
-* structures
-* classes

-#### x86 ASM

-Use as little as machine code as possible.
+Aside from that, use as little as machine code as possible.
 Please follow the style in the code block below.
 It shows the address of the detour and where it returns without having to look elsewhere.

 ```
 unsigned u0x47A00C = 0x47A00C;